TimoCodez/awesome-repos-and-resources/README.md

 - [Shodan](https://www.shodan.io/): A search engine for Internet-connected devices.
 It's an invaluable tool for network security professionals and cybersecurity researchers, helping to discover which of your devices are connected to the internet, where they are located, and who is using them.

+## Project repos, tools and websites
+- [30 Seconds of Code by Chalarangelo](https://github.com/Chalarangelo/30-seconds-of-code): A collection of short code snippets for all your development needs.
+Ideal for quick learning and reference for developers.
+- [Projects by karan](https://github.com/karan/Projects): A list of practical projects that anyone can solve in any programming language.
+Suitable for developers looking to improve their coding skills.
+- [Build Your Own X by codecrafters-io](https://github.com/codecrafters-io/build-your-own-x): Encourages you to learn by doing, by building clones of popular technologies.
+Fantastic for hands-on learners and developers looking to understand how things work.
+- [Threestudio by threestudio-project](https://github.com/threestudio-project/threestudio): A creative tool for 3D design and animation.
+Great for designers and developers in game development and 3D modeling.

 ## SQL Practice Sites
 - [SQLFiddle](http://sqlfiddle.com/): Interactive tool for experimenting with SQL queries.
 - [GetSQLPad](https://getsqlpad.com/): Collaborative environment for practicing SQL queries.